jenkinsci/jira-trigger-plugin/docs/Building-Project.md

 See Jenkins [Gradle JPI Plugin page](https://wiki.jenkins-ci.org/display/JENKINS/Gradle+JPI+Plugin) for more details.

-# Running End to End Acceptance Test
+# Running Integration Test with JIRA

-You will need to run JIRA locally to be able to execute the acceptance test of this plugin which is available from vagrant.
+You will need to run JIRA locally to be able to execute the JIRA Integration Test of this plugin which is available from vagrant.
 More details can be found at [atlassian site](https://developer.atlassian.com/static/connect/docs/latest/developing/developing-locally.html).